zeno-adriaenssens/ruTorrent/README.md

 # Description:

 This git repo uses docker compose to set up a torrent webserver that tunnels all its traffic through an OpenVPN client as a VPN service.
-Which means that all thats required for configuration is a .ovpn file to connect to YOUR VPN server.

 # Requirements: